Why Blog Post Word Count is Important

 To build your website traffic and to get sales, you need to offer visitors something of value.
 Give them reasons to take action.
 A 750-1,500 word blog post is the sweet spot for articles because they are long enough to offer these benefits to your site visitors.

 If you’re not convinced, you may want to try a little experiment.
-Write 200 words that informs a prospective client about your product or service and persuades them to take action.
+Write 200 words that inform a prospective client about your product or service and persuades them to take action.
 Then read it out loud to them.
 Did they buy after hearing you speak those 200 words?
 Of course not.
-You can’t verbally make a sale in 200 words, and you can’t do it was a 200 word article.
+You can’t verbally make a sale in 200 words, and you can’t do it was a 200-word article.

 You need to use more and better words, both verbally and in writing, to engage people.
 You need more words to inform readers, anticipate and answer their questions, and to persuade them that they are getting value from you.
 Blog post word count is important.
 Use each word wisely.